HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk4.md

 ### Quiz learnings

 A value function is based on a policy.
-If a policy is greedy w.r.t it's own value function, then it is an optimal policy (the value function reflects the always-greediness).
+If a policy is greedy w.r.t it's own value function, then it is an optimal policy (the value function reflects the policy's always-greediness).

-# Quiz
-1. \>=
-2. F
-3. T
-4. T
-5. F
-6. GPI only
-7. All
-8. F
-9. T
-10. Async
-11. Model
-12. 0
-13. -15
-14. -24
+### Reading notes

+All the updates done in DP algorithms are called *expected updates* because they are based on an expectation over all possible next states rather than on a sample next state.

+Rather than using two arrays for policy evaluation, we usually have the in-place version in mind when we think of DP algorithms.

+Value iteration simply turns the Bellman optimality equation (which doesn't reference $\pi$) into an update rule for $v(s) \  \forall s \in \mathcal S$.
+In the formula, it uses the $\max_a$ rather than an action's expected value (under $\pi$) used in policy evaluation.
+In value iteration, the evaluation part is truncated - it only looks at $v(s')$ once for each state.

 $$ \begin{align}